 As for the demographic, there aren’t as many retirees compared to other beach towns like Playas del Coco and Nosara.
 Most of the foreigners are young entrepreneurs, digital nomads, families, backpackers or surfers.
 Although Tamarindo’s nickname is “Tama-gringo”, it’s not only US citizens who live here.
 There are plenty of people from Canada, Australia, Europe and South America.

-However, something to note about Tamarindo is it’s expensive.
+However, something to note about Tamarindo is it’s all quite expensive with American prices.
 Due to displacement, you won’t see any local Guanacastecos living in Tamarindo.
 Rent and home prices are very high, catering more towards European/American/Canadian immigrants and expats and international tourists.
 The Guanacastecos live outside in neighboring villages and towns like Villarreal, Huacas, 27 de Abril or Santa Cruz.

-For tourists, it is not a cheap destination in Costa Rica.
+For tourists, Tamarindo is not a cheap destination in Costa Rica as it’s one of the most popular beach towns in the country.
 You can travel on a budget in Tamarindo but do note that it will still be more expensive than other destinations in Costa Rica.
+In general, Costa Rica is not cheap but Tamarindo is noticeably more expensive than other destinations.

 Other than that, Tamarindo is fun.
 There is always something to do or something going on!
 You’re close to plenty of natural attractions, the surfing is awesome and it’s easy to meet people!